 I have only seen two signs in real life.
 The site in Malin Head is possibly the best known site at this point in time, but the marking near Black Head in County Clare is visible from the road.
 The work done in Loop Head has been the subject of a lot of media interest as well.

 I’ve reviewed a lot of satellite imagery of the east coast looking for them there.
 I have seen photographs of the sign in Cahore Point so am sure they existed.
 But they are no longer in situ, possibly because the land was more valuable to be ploughed or built upon.
 There is a windfarm on Carnsore Point.
+The reappearance of the sign at Bray Head is a very unexpected bonus.

 There are a couple of stages to this project: